 This week we have been very busy with all our learning as well as routines.
 Our topic is, ‘Ahoy Pirates.’
 Year one has a more formal approach to learning than Reception, however, we try to make learning fun and active and ensure all children are engaged.
 The children have been brilliant starting so many new things, we have done dough disco and started our handwriting books as well as making paper sculptures in art.
 We made fantastic 3D artwork in the style of Zoe Bradley by changing the shape, form and texture of paper.
 The end results were brilliant and displayed outside the Year 1 classroom!

 Maths: We have done lots of counting, number rhymes and recognising numerals.
-The children have done some maths recording.
-Next week we will start Singapore maths which the children were very excited about (having a book to work in)!
+We started our Singapore maths books in transition week and the children have been excited about having a book to work in!

-RE: We began our topic of “What do Christians believe God is like” We thought about the question what do we think God is like?
-The children created their own piece of art to answer this question and explained what they believe God is like, we had some really thoughtful answers.
+RE: We began our topic of, “What do Christians believe God is like”.
+We thought about the question, ‘What do we think God is like?’
+The children thought about and tried to answer this question and they thought of some lovely ideas.

-If you have an questions, queries or worries, however big or small, please pop and see me.
+If you have any questions, queries or worries, however big or small, please pop in and see me.

 Sorry for the lengthy blog.
 I hope you all have a fantastic weekend Year 1.
 See you on Monday!